oatlog/oatlog/doc/proposal/main.typ

 // DAT205 Advanced computer graphics
 // DAT278 Sustainable computing
 // TDA362 Computer graphics
 // This project is performance engineering combined with compiler and database algorithms.
 // The performance engineering is the core of the connection to MPHPC.
 // In particular, we plan to implement rule matching and rewriting using code generation aiming for maximum performance.

 = Introduction
 // Introduction
 // Briefly describe and motivate the project, and convince the reader of the importance of the proposed thesis work.
 // A good introduction will answer these questions:
 // Why is addressing these challenges significant for gaining new knowledge in the studied domain?
 // How and where can this new knowledge be applied?

 E-Graphs are a data structure that store expressions deduplicated through equivalence relations.
 They are potentially useful when doing any kind of symbolic rewrites and are successfully employed in modern SMT solvers and in optimizing compilers in which they solve the phase ordering problem and reduce the need for heuristics.
 See #link(<whyegraphs>, "\"Why E-Graphs\"") for an explanation of the core problem E-Graphs solve.

 But there are obstacles preventing E-Graphs from reaching more widespread use within compilers.
-The size of a converged E-Graph is generally exponential in the complexity of the rewrite rules, necessitating lots of compute and even timeouts to achieve results.
-Improvements in rewrite rules, algorithmic and implementation improvements would go a long way towards making E-Graphs viable in more compute-restricted scenarios.
-Think scenarios closer to a C compiler than a theorem prover.
+The size of a converged E-Graph is generally exponential given sufficiently complex rewrite rules, necessitating lots of compute and even timeouts to achieve results.
+Improvements in rewrite rules, algorithmic and implementation improvements would go a long way towards making E-Graphs viable in more compute-restricted scenarios, such as in a C compiler rather than in a theorem prover.

-#pagebreak()
 = Problem
 // This section is optional.
 // It may be used if there is a need to describe the problem that you want to solve in more technical detail and if this problem description is too extensive to fit in the introduction

 == What are E-graphs <whategraphs>

 It is a graph with two types of nodes, E-classes and terms.
 E-classes represents a set of equivalent expressions and contains terms.
 Terms represent an operation that takes in a number of E-classes.
 See @egraphrust and @egraphcpp in the appendix for examples of how they could look like in code.
 By adding rewrite rules and applying them repeatedly, every possible way to rewrite an expression can be found, and the best expression according to some metric can be picked.